Aluminium chloride (AlCl3) lewis dot structure, molecular geometry, polar or non-polar, hybridization

 In the AlCl3 lewis structure, there is one atom of aluminum (Al) and three atoms of chlorine (Cl).
 The number of the valence electrons in Al is 3 and in Cl, it is 7.
 The total number of valence electrons in the AlCl3 lewis structure is 24.

 In this tutorial, we will draw the lewis structure of Aluminum chloride with simple steps and all possible explanations.

 Follow some steps for drawing the lewis dot structure of AlCl3

 1. Count total valence electron in AlCl3

-Like every other lewis diagram procedure, we have to first count the total number of valence electrons available for AlCl3.
+Like every other lewis diagram procedure, we have to first count the valence electron available for AlCl3.
 One of the easy ways to find out the valence electron of an atom is to remember its periodic group.

 As aluminium belongs to the periodic group of 13th and chlorine is present in the 17th periodic group.
 Hence, the valence electron of aluminium is three and for chlorine, it is seven.

 ⇒ Total number of the valence electrons in Aluminium = 3

 ⇒ Total number of the valence electrons in Chlorine = 7

 ∴ Total number of valence electrons available for drawing the lewis structure of AlCl3 = 3 + 7(3) = 24 valence electrons [∴AlCl3 molecule has one aluminium and three chlorine atoms]